lesept777/xpt2046_micropython/README.md

     xpt = Touch(spi, cs=cs, int_pin=int_pin)
     xpt.calibrate(xmin, xmax, ymin, ymax, width, height, orientation)
 ```
-Note that here, width is the largest value and height is the lowest one.
-So, independently of the orientation of the display, on the T-HMI 320 x 240 display, you have either:
+Note that here, width is the `largest` value and `height` is the lowest one.
+So, *independently of the orientation of the display*, on the T-HMI 320 x 240 display, you have either:
 ```
 xpt.calibrate(150, 1830, 150, 1830, 320, 240, 0)
 ```